 Hello friends, I hope you all are fine and enjoying your lives.
-Today, I am going to share a comparison and as the title suggests its a competition Arduino Vs Raspberry Pi.
-Actually I have been receiving a lot of emails and comments from new engineering students that “we are new in embedded and we want to start our project so please tell us which one is better Arduino or Raspberry Pi?"
-And it always took me an hour to make them understand their difference and their properties etc. So, finally I thought to write a post on Arduino Vs Raspberry Pi and in this post I am gonna make a detailed comparison between the two and will let you know guys which one you should use in your project.
+Today, I am going to share a comparison titled Arduino Vs Raspberry Pi.
+Actually, I have been receiving a lot of emails and comments from new engineering students that “we are new in embedded and we want to start our project so please tell us which one is better Arduino or Raspberry Pi?”
+So, I thought to write a post on Arduino Vs Raspberry Pi and in this post, I am going to make a detailed comparison between the two and will let you know, which one you should use in your project and why?

 So, I hope that you are all aware of or at least have heard about these two boards, which are Arduino and Raspberry Pi.
 If you haven’t heard yet then you must have a look at Arduino Official Site and Raspberry Pi Official Site.
-They will give you the basic overview of what these boards are.
-Anyhow, I am gonna start it from the very basics so that you guys won’t get into much trouble.
-So, let’s get started with Arduino Vs Raspberry Pi.
+They will give you a basic overview of what these boards are.
+Anyhow, I am going to start it from the very basics so that you guys won’t get into much trouble.
+So, let’s get started with Arduino Vs Raspberry Pi:

 Arduino Vs Raspberry Pi

-I have created few points below and in each of these points I have make the difference between these two boards.
-I have also mentioned their strengths and weaknesses and which one to use where.
-Obviously they both have their own importance so we can’t say that one is better than the other instead we are making a comparison between the two and then you will get the clear idea which one you should use for your project.
-Selection of your controller board actually depends entirely on the nature of your project.
-Am I getting far :O don’t worry if its more to digest about Arduino Uno R3 Vs Raspberry PI 3, I am explaining them below in detail. :D
+I have created few points below and in each of these points, I have made the difference between these two boards.
+I have also mentioned their strengths and weaknesses and which one to use.
+Obviously, they both have their own importance so we can’t say that one is better than the other.
+Instead, we are making a comparison between the two and then you will get a clear idea of which one you should use for your project.
+The selection of your controller board actually depends entirely on the nature of your project.
+Am I getting far :O don’t worry if it’s more to digest about Arduino Uno R3 Vs Raspberry PI 3, I am explaining them below in detail. 😀

-- Raspberry Pi was first invented by Eben Upton in United Kingdom.
+- Raspberry Pi was first invented by Eben Upton in the United Kingdom.